DevCycleHQ/terraform-provider-devcycle/docs/resources/feature.md

 page_title: "devcycle_feature Resource - terraform-provider-devcycle"
 subcategory: ""
 description: |-
-  DevCycle Feature resource
+  DevCycle Feature resource.
+It's recommended to use the variable resource instead of this resource to manage variables.
+Variations currently have to be managed in this resource.
 ---

 # devcycle_feature (Resource)

-DevCycle Feature resource
+DevCycle Feature resource.
+It's recommended to use the variable resource instead of this resource to manage variables.
+Variations currently have to be managed in this resource.

 ## Example Usage